 Here are some winter YouTube videos I recommend for your students:

-Simon’s Cat YouTube videos has several winter themed videos.
+Simon’s Cat YouTube videos have several winter themed videos.
 You can target a lot of skills including: perspective taking, thought bubbles, predictions, summarizing, answering wh-questions, teaching verbs, articulation carryover and winter vocabulary.
 Check out my post HERE to see how you can use this channel in therapy.

 Scishowkids YouTube Channel